 Richard RortyRichard Rorty famously left his academic position as professor of philosophy at Princeton and as a past president of the American Philosophical Association to become a professor of humanities at U. Virginia and then professor of comparative literature at Stanford.
 Rorty abandoned the project of analytic language philosophy, an attempt to "represent" in language the actual world as it is in an independent "reality."
 His new pragmatism saw philosophy as "edifying therapy" that would "dis-solve" logical puzzles and show them to be merely "language games."
 Firmly planted in human cultures, as opposed to the scientific study of an objective external world, Rorty's philosophy simply offered "ways of talking" about philosophical problems.
 But Rorty's historicism and hermeneutic interpretive approach showed him that the vocabularies used to do the talking were changing over time, leaving himself open to the charge of relativism.
 Rorty was a follower of the late work of Ludwig Wittgenstein, whose early work was in the logical positivist tradition of Bertrand Russell.
 He also liked the late work of Martin Heidegger, who broke from the earlier phenomenology of Edmund Husserl and the search for the "things themselves" - the Kantian noumena or primary substances that the British empiricists Locke, Berkeley, and David Hume had placed beyond access by mere phenomenal perceptions.
 Husserl, Russell, the early Wittgenstein and other members of the Vienna Circle like Rudolf Carnap thought that philosophy would provide a logical and empirical foundation for a unified theory of science.
 But the most important influence on Rorty was John Dewey, whose liberal political ideals became Rorty's life goals.
 Dewey say the "Quest for Certainty" as a search for apodictic truth beyond the capability of science or philosophy.
 Dewey instead endorsed the pragmatism of Charles Sanders Peirce and William James, which defined truth as knowledge found to be useful or practical, and thus dependent on cultural circumstances.
-For Rorty, philosophy as a foundation of the scientific search for knowledge and truth about the natural world was like "holding a mirror up to nature."
+There is more than a bit of self-referential irony in Rorty's work.
+His call for philosophy to be "therapeutic" may have become trapped in a hermeneutic "circle of signifiers."
+His call for philosophy to grapple with literature and the humanities as a superior source of social justice may have degenerated into just more "ways of talking," always already about ever-changing beliefs as he saw them in a world without an Archemidean point.
+Surely his identifying with John Dewey's social democratic values, and that his notion that "values are as real as your shirt," should have allowed Rorty to rise above the anti-realism of the post-modern, deconstructed world of Jacques Derrida that he lived in.
+In the end, he gave us little more than one more way of talking.
+For Rorty, philosophy as a foundation of the scientific search for knowledge and truth about the natural world was merely "holding a mirror up to nature."

 Introduction to Philosophy and the Mirror of Nature (1979)